The Best Value Electric Cars Worth Buying In 2026

 Benefit-in-Kind (BiK) Tax

-BiK for electric cars is still incredibly low, only rising to 4% from April 2026.
+BiK for electric cars is still incredibly low, at just 4%, keeping EVs firmly ahead of petrol and diesel alternatives in terms of tax efficiency.
 To put that in context, petrol hybrids often sit between 8-14%, meaning EVs remain the clear winner for cost-conscious drivers.

 Maintenance Costs